cnunciato/habitat-dev/README.md

 # habitat-support

-This is what I've been using in development (on my Mac) with Vagrant and VirtualBox.
+This is what I use to do Habitat development (on my Mac) with Vagrant and VirtualBox.
 (This repo sits alongside my `habitat` repo.)

 ## To use it...